The first (or forerunner) Grand American Microscope, c. 1858

 With respect to the stage, this microscope differs in several ways from the later standard version of the Grand American that is described in the catalog extract below .
 With the standard version, the revolving object carrier on the stage has a beveled edge that is calibrated in degrees, while the earlier microscope shown here has no calibrations.
 The standard version has a Turrell-type mechanical stage where the outer knob operates a worm gear for the horizontal motion and the inner knob operates the vertical stage movement using a single fusee chain.
 With the microscope shown on this page, there are two separate control knobs located one above the other, with the lower one using a worm gear for the horizontal motion and the upper knob for the vertical movement utilizing two fusee chains located on either side of the stage.
 These control knobs are duplicated on both sides of the stage.
 With the later standard version, there are graduations for the rectangular movements of the stage; these are absent on the microscope shown here.

 This microscope was found with its mahogany storage case, the stand for a bulls-eye condenser (lacking the lens), and one eyepiece.
-The case doesn't seem to have had fittings for other accessories.
+The case doesn't seem to have ever had fittings for other accessories suggesting that Zentmayer may not have made any for this first microscope.
 It now has a replacement objective lens made by W. Wales.